nianswe/photoblog/README.md

 * [Font Awesome](https://fontawesome.com/): Was used to create the icons used on the website
 * [Gitpod](https://gitpod.io/workspaces): Gitpod was used as IDE to commit and push the project to GitHub.
 * [GitHub](https://github.com/): Was used to store my code
-* [Am I Responsive](https://ui.dev/amiresponsive): To generate an image showcasing the website's responsiveness to different screen sizes
 * [Pip3](https://pypi.org/project/pip/): To install Python modules and libraries
 * [Gunicorn](https://docs.djangoproject.com/en/4.1/howto/deployment/wsgi/gunicorn/): "Green Unicorn" is a Python Web Server Gateway to translate HTTP Requests for Python to understand
 * [Spycopg2](https://pypi.org/project/psycopg2/): PostgreSQL database adapter so I can manage the Database in Python
-* [Cloudinary](https://cloudinary.com/): The image hosting service used to upload images and other media
+* [Cloudinary](https://cloudinary.com/): The image hosting service used to upload images and other media.
 * [Heroku](https://dashboard.heroku.com/apps): The hosting service used to host the website
 * [VSCode](https://code.visualstudio.com/): The IDE used to develop the website
 * [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/open/): Was used to debug the website